 No, you can deposit with Bitcoin, Ethereum, or Tether and play in Tether.
 CHP is only needed to unlock rakeback and a few other promos.
 You can easily trade some of your USDT for CHP by going to the “Exchange CHP” tab within the cashier.

-The CoinPoker review above was designed to be a complete as possible and to answer questions you never even knew you had about the poker site.
+The CoinPoker review above was designed to be as complete as possible and to answer questions you never even knew you had about the poker site.
 Nevertheless, there are some among our audience who cannot get enough information about everything related to online poker, and we definitely empathize with their plight.
 If you seek additional info about Coin Poker, then check out the resources below:

 Professional Rakeback has the following job openings: